soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

     - 21 prominent brokers came together to create a new auction.
 Agreed to transact on fixed fees and only among themselves.
         - setup rules: merchants defaulting on contracts were barred.

+        "In 1792, one John Sutton, sensing an opportunity, organized a securities exchange at 22 Wall Street, which was then a muddy lane.
+Sellers would bring in their stocks and bonds each morning, and at noon Sutton would auction them for a commission. then they would hold their own sales, offering the securities at lower commission rates and taking business away from Sutton.
+This practice soon became self-defeating, as it meant too few securities

+        To solve this problem, twenty-four of Wall Street’s most prominent brokers agreed to form a new auction.
+They would trade securities at fixed fees.
+Membership in the stock exchange was restricted and lucrative, so the brokers were able to regulate themselves on the sanction of Members who defaulted on contracts were barred.
+Nonmembers who reneged on contracts with members were blacklisted."

 #### Competition

 * Being able to veto any deal does convey some bargaining power, but not necessarily much.
 Competition curbs power.